How to Become a Freelance Editor

 I think you’ll find that most freelance editors are either published novelists whose skills the in-house editors trust, or former in-house editors, either at a book publisher, a magazine, newspaper, or other kind of publication.

-If you haven’t proven yourself by working your way up in a publishing company, then it will be more difficult to convince companies that you do, in fact, have editorial skills.
+If you haven’t worked in a publishing company, then it will be more difficult to convince companies that you have editorial skills.
 I guess the first question I’d recommend you ask yourself is, “How do I know I have editorial skills?”
 Many people are good writers and excellent with grammar and punctuation, but there’s more to it than that.
 Do you have any objective evidence of your editorial ability?